Christmas Crack takes just minutes to make and is completely addicting! Add it to your holiday dessert plates and watch everyone’s eyes light up!

-- Preheat oven to 400 degrees F. Lin a baking sheet with foil so the bottom and sides are completely covered.
-(You don't want a half pan, just a standard baking sheet.)
+- Preheat oven to 400 degrees F. Line a baking sheet with foil so the bottom and sides are completely covered. (see note)

 - Place the saltine crackers on the foil until the entire bottom of the baking sheet is filled.
 Break crackers into smaller pieces as needed to fill in the edges.

 - In a medium saucepan, melt butter over medium-high heat.
 Stir in brown sugar, and stir until sugar is dissolved.
 Bring to a boil and cook for 3 minutes without stirring.

 - Slowly pour the butter mixture all over the crackers.
 Use a rubber spatula to help make sure all the crackers are covered if needed.

 - Bake crackers for 5 minutes.

 - Removed from oven and immediately sprinkle chocolate chips all over the crackers.